Manianise/api_nodejs/README.md

 #### Prerequisites

 - Have a node environment installed
-- Have a MySQL database available
+- Have a MariaDB database available

 #### A bit of configuration